SA: I’d like to interview you for my peculiar little Lit page. Art Thou game?

 GJ: You won’t get any argument from me on that.
 In Vietnam there were 400 Vietnamese killed by Americans for every American killed.
 In Nazi Germany there were a hundred thousand Jews killed by Nazis for every Nazi killed by Jews.
 In Iraq it’s around thirty to one.
 In Darfur it’s a thousand to one.
 In the Palestinian Territories it’s around three to one.
 In Lebanon it was 200 to one.
 In Mao’s China it was around a million to one.
 It seems to me that the less mighty deserve more consideration–which is precisely why people are so touchy about anti-Semitism.
 Jews in Nazi Germany were among the least mighty…but they’re not anymore.
 Jews are powerful.
 Israel has more nukes than China.
 It could destroy every country in the Middle East in a day.
 Jews in Nazi Germany had no power.
 That’s not the case anymore.
 Jews are now among the most militarily and financially powerful people on the planet, so why do Jews still have to be treated as victims of the Holocaust?
 I don’t think they do and I say so and I get called anti-Semitic.
 Is the truth anti-Semitic?
 According to the way you and I were brought up it is, yeah.
 Doesn’t that sort of suck?

 SA: From my standpoint, it’s Death and Death’s collaborators I prefer to avoid, and it’s the people who wouldn’t hurt a fly (or want a fly hurt) I have to side with.
-And you can’t tell me there are, proportionally, for some reason, less “Jews” than members of other groups represented on the peaceful side of this dichotomy.
+And you can’t tell me there are, proportionally, for some reason, fewer “Jews” than members of other groups represented on the peaceful side of this dichotomy.

 GJ: I side with the ones who who wouldn’t hurt a fly or wouldn’t want a fly hurt, too.
 It’s power that hurts, getting it, keeping it, using it, profiting from it.
 Jews in media, entertainment and education are among those who during the past sixty years got the power, keep it, use it and profit from it…and in the process have eliminated free speech and a free press and freedom of expression in more ways than we can ever know and that totally pisses me the fuck off so I say so…then I get called anti-Semitic and nobody gives a rat’s ass what I say ’cause to be perceived as anti-Semitic is to be ignored.
 It’s the way people were brougnt up.